 St Ives Showground, 450 Mona Vale Road, St Ives

 The contract for the construction of the playground was awarded at Council's Ordinary Meeting on 26 March 2019.
-Works on the site will begin in April/May and are expected to be completed by the end of the calendar year.
+Works on the site has commenced and is expected to be completed in 2020.

 If you have any questions not answered by this web page, please contact: